On $C^{0}$ Interior Penalty Method for Fourth Order Dirichlet Boundary Control Problem and a New Error Analysis for Fourth Order Elliptic Equation with Cahn-Hilliard Boundary Condition: Alternative Approach of Error Analysis

 \section{Alternative Approach of Error Analysis}

-This section is devoted to the discussion of an alternative approach energy norm estimate for the solution of elliptic Cahn-Hilliard equation under minimal regularity assumption.
-For simplicity consider the equation
+This section is devoted to the discussion of energy norm error estimate for the solution of fourth order linear elliptic equation with boundary condition of Cahn-Hilliard type \cite{BGGS2012CHC0IP} under minimal regularity assumption.
+For the sake of technical simplicity, the following equation is considered